 Introduction to the visual arts which explores the elements of art and principles of design and focuses on creativity, idea development, formal criticism and the understanding of visual language.
+Additional fee required.
 Goal 2A

 Investigation of the diversity of materials, concepts, and processes utilized by well-known artists.
 Addresses social and historical contexts to understand, interpret, and create 2-D and 3-D art forms.
+Additional fee required.
 Goal 2A